reworkhow/XSim.jl/docs/source/index.rst

-JWAS.jl Package Documentation
+XSim.jl Package Documentation
 ===============================

-The JWAS packages provides tools for Bayesian multiple-regression methods for genome-wide association study (GWAS) and genomic prediction.
+XSim is a fast and user-friendly tool to simulate sequence data and complicated pedigree structures

 Contents
 ========